Christopher Mayhew

 Christopher Paget Mayhew, Baron Mayhew (12 June 1915 – 7 January 1997) was a British politician who was a Labour Member of Parliament (MP) from 1945 to 1950 and from 1951 to 1974, when he left the Labour Party to join the Liberals.
-In 1981 Mayhew received a life peerage and was raised to the House of Lords as Baron Mayhew.
-He is most known for his central role in founding the Information Research Department (IRD), a secret wing of the Foreign Office dedicated to Cold War propaganda.
+In 1981, he received a life peerage and was raised to the House of Lords as Baron Mayhew.

+Mayhew is most known for his central role in founding the Information Research Department (IRD), a secret wing of the Foreign Office dedicated to Cold War propaganda, and for asking a question in parliament that led to the end of the rum ration in the Royal Navy.

 Early life

 Christopher Paget Mayhew was born in London, the son of Sir Basil Mayhew of Felthorpe Hall, Norwich.
 He attended Haileybury and Christ Church, Oxford, as an exhibitioner.
 In 1934 he holidayed in Moscow.
 While he was at Oxford, he became President of the Oxford Union.
 He was commissioned into the Intelligence Corps in 1940, rising to the rank of Major.